ProvDSA/bylaws/Providence_Democratic_Socialists_of_America_bylaws.md

 The social media coordinator is responsible for maintaining an active social media presence for the Local in pursuance to its stated objectives.

+The Secretary is responsible for keeping records, notes, and documentation of official Providence DSA work and sharing that information when needed with the membership as a whole.

 # Section C — Ad Hoc Leadership Roles

 Local members may be appointed by the Chairs to ad hoc leadership positions on an as-needed basis.
 These are not executive committee members and have none of the privileges associated with such roles.

 # Section D — Amending Officer Roles and Responsibilities

-Changes/additions to Local officers (i.e. Secretary, etc.) may be made by amending the bylaws.
+Changes/additions to Local officers may be made by amending the bylaws.

 # Section E — Diversity in Executive Committee